tjluoma/di/README.md

 ## Mac App Store Clarification

 This project does not update or install Mac App Store apps.
-Use the [App Store.app](macappstore://showUpdatesPage) for that.
+Use the <a href='macappstore://showUpdatesPage'>App Store.app</a> for that.